Julia Mendelsohn

 Prospective Students: I am recruiting PhD students to begin in Fall 2025!
 Prospective PhD students should apply to the PhD program in Information Studies at UMD, and note your interest in working with me in the statement.

 I am an incoming Assistant Professor (beginning August 2025) at the University of Maryland, jointly appointed in the College of Information and Department of Government and Politics.
-In the meantime, I will be working as a postdoctoral scholar at the University of Chicago Data Science Institute.
-I am currently finishing my PhD at the University of Michigan School of Information, advised by Ceren Budak.
-I completed my BA in Linguistics (2018) and MS in Computer Science (2019) at Stanford University.
+In the meantime, I am currently a postdoctoral scholar at the University of Chicago Data Science Institute.
+I completed my PhD in Information at the University of Michigan School of Information, and hold a BA in Linguistics and MS in Computer Science from Stanford University.

 My research lies at the intersection of language, politics, and computation.
 As an interdisciplinary scholar, I draw from diverse fields including natural language procesing (NLP), political communication, sociolinguistics, and psychology.
 I am particularly interested in computationally modeling subtle rhetoric in online political discussions, and understanding the social, political and technological implications of such language.